 #13 – Know your profit margin

-It took me ages to understand profit when I started my own bakery.
-Where the dough ingredients cost 10p a loaf, how much should I be selling one for?
+It took me ages to understand profit when I started my bakery.
+Where the dough ingredients cost 10p a loaf, how much should I sell one for?
 It’s not easy to work out, but the best way I found was to create a spreadsheet and use this bread costing guide.

-The price of your products is important to your branding and marketing plan so get a good idea of what things will cost you before you get started.
-Otherwise, you may be alarmed at the amount of profit you will get!
+The price of your products is important to your branding and marketing plan to get a good idea of what things will cost you before you start.
+Otherwise, you may be alarmed after a couple of months!

 #14 – Build a great team

 You might have the best plan and equipment, but it will be hard to succeed if you don’t have a good team at your bakery.

 When I say “team” here, I don’t just mean employees.
 Consider your suppliers, investors, and other influential people in your business decisions.
 You should always try to hire the right people for the job.
 Investing in training and development for your future employees is essential.

 If someone is the right fit for your business, they should be willing to work with you on building a plan for their development.
 It demonstrates how much people believe in the company and will encourage them to work harder for it.

 Do what you can do in-house, but in skills where you are lacking, don’t be afraid to look for external trainers.

 As a start-up, it will be hard to run a business alone.